vapor/docs/4.0/docs/fluent/advanced.md

 ### SQL Custom

 Almost all of Fluent's query and schema types support a `.custom` case.
-This lets you utilize database features that Fluent might not yet support.
+This lets you utilize database features that Fluent doesn't support yet.

 ```swift
 import FluentPostgresDriver